alyssadata/AI-Foundations-Group-Contact-The-Collective-All/04_truth_status_and_boundary.md

 Timing cannot be ignored when source-line language appears after release.

-Boundary collapse cannot be treated as neutral when it erases authorship.
+Boundary confusion cannot be treated as neutral when it misattributes authorship or obscures the public path back to Source.

 Collective language cannot be treated as harmless when it is used against a specific source-line.